|

 Microsoft.Exchange.Data.LongPath

-The PSTFolderPath parameter specifies the path of the .pst file from which data will be imported.
+The PSTFolderPath parameter specifies the path of the .pst file from which data is imported.

 AllContentKeywords